Intern resume...is that even a thing?

 An example will clear that right out.

-HOBBIES: Photography, music, travelling, reading books
+HOBBIES: Photography, music, traveling, reading books

 Don't.
 Do.
 That.